Overview

 – El Crehan, Course Leader

 You'll research your concept by analysing, describing and validating your findings through documenting and evidencing within your sketchbook.
-This can be communicated by using mixed media, i.e., drawing, painting, collaging and textile use.
+This can be communicated by using mixed media; i.e., drawing, painting, collaging and textile use.
 You can also combine digital and analogue approaches, such as drawing, photography, words, iPhone-film, recordings, etc.

-The summer project will get you started already but do take some time to explore and find out more about design.
+Take some time to explore and find out more about design.
 Visit galleries, read books, magazines and use the internet to explore.
 Google Arts and Culture is really good if you're unable to visit galleries in person – up to 2,500 museums and galleries around the world are involved – so make the most of this incredible opportunity to visit!
 If you can experience galleries, exhibitions and department stores in person, the more you immerse yourself in your subject the better!

 The Library at AUB is extremely well resourced and includes all key texts that you'll need.
 The list below indicates the key texts that will be useful throughout your studies, all of these are available from the Library at AUB.
 You might want to borrow a copy from your local library to look at before you arrive.
 You'll receive a comprehensive reading list in your Course Handbook when you arrive.